 - Apple Butter BBQ Pulled Pork – I recommend making this one to two days prior.
 It gives you plenty of time to slow cook it, around 8 to 10 hours needed.
 The refrigerator time overnight allows the flavors to develop and meld together even more too.
 If you have a pellet smoker, try my Smoked Pork Butt recipe instead!

 - Apple Butter BBQ Sauce – Not only does the pulled pork cook in this BBQ sauce but there is also an extra layer on the sliders.
 Get the recipe here!
+You can also use store-bought brands but homemade is so much better.

 - Brioche Slider Buns – This light and fluffy bun soaks up all the delicious flavors and toasts beautifully too!
+Feel free to use Hawaiian rolls or even gluten free buns.

 - Cheeses – I chose Swiss and Gruyere because they are awesome melting cheeses.
 They also have a nutty and earthy flavor which pairs well with the other flavors.

-Making the BBQ Pork Sliders
+Making the Slow Cooker BBQ Pork

 The BBQ Pulled Pork cooks low and slow which is why it is so tender and delicious.
 It is as easy as placing the pork butt or shoulder roast, Apple Butter BBQ Sauce, and water into your crock pot.
 Cook it on low for 8 to 10 hours and it will easily shred with a fork.